PrashantYadav2304/PrashantYadav2304/README.md

 - 👋 Hi, I’m Prashant Yadav
 - 👀 I’m interested in Software development and Automation.
-Also I'm good in wireless commucation
+Also I'm good in wireless communication
 - 🌱 I’m currently working as an intern at MediaTek
 - 💞️ I’m here to contribute in open source projects
 - 📫 mail me at 17mi450@nith.ac.in